|H.G.Wells – thanks to Wikipedia for the image

 This book came to mind reading Niall Ferguson’s moan in today’s Guardian about the teaching of history.
 Most of what he says doesn’t really stand up to scrutiny.
 History teaching may not be perfect today, but it was dismal in the past.
 I used to read history text books for fun as a kid but the idea of actually studying it formally was made to seem horrific by the way it was taught in school.
 What he describes in a tone more suitable to the Monty Python four Yorkshiremen sketch than a serious bit of analysis sounded a lot more interesting than what I had served up to me when I was at school in the seventies.

 But nonetheless, I do think that Ferguson does have one good point.
 He complains that students nowadays are given a Smorgasbord of disconnected topics without seeing the overall arc of history.
 This seems like a valid criticism – though when I was at school you could make exactly the same complaint.
 For some reason the curriculum I happened to follow went from the Stone Age to the end of Roman Britain, then leaped to the Tudors.
+I am still very hazy on the Middle Ages compared to the other eras.

 What is needed is a simple well written book, no more than 300 pages and possibly even shorter, that does what Wells book does, just tells the story of how we got here in a compelling way.
 What should this book cover?